 I have to admit something: I have no graceful introduction for this post.
 This post was born out of my personal crisis experience of the last six weeks (in the beginning of 2018), my complete loss of hope and passion, and the tools that helped me rediscover my focus.
 I hope that it helps you too, and please be sure to comment below with whatever tools you have to breathe through adversity, refocus, and step into power.
 Many thanks.

-As someone who spent the better part of three years deeply entrenched in the New Age Southern California Yoga scene, I was often told that I should be a “human BEING,” rather than a “human DOING.”
+I’m someone who spent the better part of three years deeply entrenched in the New Age Southern California Yoga scene.
+I was often told that I should be a “human BEING,” rather than a “human DOING.”
 But hey – that was then and this is now.
 Injustice is rampant, the environment is radically shifting, and we are being convinced that we have no power to change things.
 That last one?
 That’s a myth!
-Now is the time where we need doers, and that doesn’t have to look like you locking yourself to a tree to save it from being cut down (though that is very groovy, indeed.)
-In order to whole-heartedly act, we need to narrow it down.
+Now is the time where we need doers, and that looks In order to whole-heartedly act, we need to narrow it down.

 Below are some ideas on how you can tap into your own gifts to create the change you want to see in this world.